vertexproject/synapse/docs/synapse/glossary.rst

 A specialized **composite form** (:ref:`gloss-form-comp`) whose primary property consists of two :ref:`gloss-ndef` values.
-Edge forms can be used to link two arbitrary forms via a generic relationship where additional information needs to be captured about that relationship (i.e., via secondary properpties and/or tags).
+Edge forms can be used to link two arbitrary forms via a generic relationship where additional information needs to be captured about that relationship (i.e., via secondary properties and/or tags).
 Contrast with :ref:`gloss-edge-light`.

 .. _gloss-form-extended: